smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 !@

 #### Text-To-Speech
 An alert can also speak a prompt or play a sound file when the alert appears on the screen.
-This is done by creating an `AlertAudioData` object and setting it in the `AlertView` parameter.
+This is done by creating an `AlertAudioData` object and setting it in the `AlertView`.

 @![iOS]
 ##### Objective-C